mottosen/FuStIP/readme.md

 These workloads are inspired by mimicking Vector DB workloads, as this tool has been build concurrently with such exploration, but should be expanded in the future.

+The test suite can be run for three different phases: `validation`, `vdb`, and `stress` - see examples below.
+These phases aim to test the tool under different loads to ensure stability, correctness, and ability to hangle large data files.

 ## Using the tool
 For detailed insights into using the tool, please refer to the help pages of